 LinkedIn Optimization for Manufacturers

 Does your manufacturing organization have a strategy to utilize LinkedIn as an effective lead generation and brand awareness tool?
 Ensuring your LinkedIn company page is up-to-date, consistently engaging with your followers, and networking via industry groups are ways to successfully use LinkedIn to its full potential.
-Now we will take a look at four key elements to your company’s LinkedIn strategy.
+Now we will take a look at four key elements of your company’s LinkedIn strategy.

 - On your company’s LinkedIn page, use imagery and messaging to share your brand’s story